 There are shops in the area and prices are slightly more expensive than the old street.
 They sell the same foods and souvenirs so we didn’t buy any.
 Though if you’re really hungry, might as well eat.
 We rested for a while then roamed around the area.
 After, we walked back to the old street.
 Time to endure the heat again.

 By the way, you can buy drinks in the area so think twice if you need more juice.

 Shifen waterfall open from 9:00 AM – 4:30 PM.
 It was fortunate that we went here first than Jiufen as it closes early.
 Yes, 4:30 PM is early for me.

 Back in Shiufen Old Street – Flying our lanterns and visiting the Jingan bridge

 Finally back in the old street.
-Those cool bamboo sticks on the side sound great when blown by strong winds
+Those cool bamboo sticks on the side sound great when blown by the winds

-Wrote our wishes lantern and posing before the flight.
-Since we’re 4, we wrote our wishes individually on one side.
+Wrote our wishes then posed before the flight.
+Since we’re 4, we wrote our wishes individually on each side.
 A lantern costs NTD180 with each color corresponding to a good luck charm

 For our last stop, we went to Shifen’s Jingan bridge.
 It’s just near Shifen station.

 The trip wouldn’t be complete without a picture from the old street.